-When creating a PostgreSQL connector, check the Use Password Vault option and then select the required credential path from the Credential Path dropdown.
+When creating or editing a PostgreSQL or Oracle database connector, check the Use Password Vault option and then select the required credential path from the Credential Path dropdown.
 If the 'Test Connection' run succeeds then it is complete.

 API configuration